Kingdom of Gauda: Location and extent

 A Buddhist Mahāyāna Text Mañjuśrī-Mūlakalpa records the existence of Gauda kingdom in Bengal before it was replaced by Gupta Empire in the 4th century.
 King Loka who was born in Vardhamāna (Bardhamān) is mentioned who must have ruled in the early 4th century CE.

-King Shashanka is often attributed with creating the first separate political entity in a unified Bengal called Gauda.
-He reigned in 7th century, and some historians place his rule approximately between 590 and 625.
+King Shashanka is often attributed to expand Gauḍa's influence over Bengal which unified the region under one crown.
+He reigned in 7th century, and some historians place his rule approximately between 593 and 636.
 His capital was at Karnasubarna, 9.6 km south-west of Baharampur, headquarters of Murshidabad district.
 The Chinese monk, Xuanzang (Hiuen Tsang) travelled from the country of Karnasubarna to a region in the present-day state of Orissa ruled by Shashanka.
 There is mention of Pundravardhana being part of Gauda in certain ancient records.
 Not much is known about the early life of Shashanka.
 Historian D K Ganguly is reported to have concluded that he was a native of Magadha.
 The same source reports that the historian Padmanath Bhattacharya took Shashanka to be a son of Mahāsenagupta.
 R D Banerji concluded that he was descended from the Magadha Guptas.
 Nagendranath Basu has argued that Shashanka was the son / descendant of Raja Karnadeva, who founded the city of Karnasubarna in Bengal.